ragingwind/rust-programming-language-summary/readme.md

 // &i32, a refernce
 // &'a i32, a refernce with an explicit lifetime
 // &'a mut i32, a mutable reference with an explicit lifetime
-// longest doens'nt need to know exacly how long args wiil live
+// longest doens't need to know exacly how long args will live
 // borrow checker shoud reject any values that adhere to these constraints fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
   ...